hungnguyen0508/Marketing-Database-/README.md

 # Marketing Campaign Effectiveness Management System

-This README provides an overview of the **Marketing Campaign Effectiveness Management System** database.
-Designed to support marketing teams, this system tracks, analyzes, and optimizes the performance of marketing campaigns across multiple channels, enabling data-driven decisions for enhanced customer engagement and conversion rates.
+This is a **Marketing Campaign Effectiveness Management System** database.
+Designed to support marketing teams, it helps to tracks, analyzes, and optimizes the performance of marketing campaigns across multiple channels, enabling data-driven decisions for enhanced customer engagement and conversion rates.

 ## Overview